 NO ODDJOB

 The feature that impresses me to this day is the reactiveness of the enemies.
 If you shoot them in the hand, they’ll try and shake off the pain.
-Put a bullet in their knee and they’ll grab at it in pain.
+Put a bullet in their knee and they’ll clutch it in agony.
 For a long time during that period, there wasn’t any of this sort of reactivity.
 Look at Half-Life 2 years later.
 Enemies barely flinch as you feed them bullets, then they just suddenly ragdoll.
 Goldeneye 007 let you shoot the hats off them.
 When you shoot them square in the butt, they’ll do a little hop.
 It’s amazing.

 Explosions also grow as you feed more grenades into them and smoke lingers in the air.
 This drags down the framerate.
 Four-player split-screen drags down the framerate.
 More than one enemy shooting at you at one time drags down the framerate.
 Goldeneye 007 is stunningly unstable.
 At times, it feels like you’re pushing through water.
 It seems to move in slow motion.